AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 To achieve this scenario 2:

 1. Specify `classic car` as the search keyword and click Search.
-2. Click Filters and define the folder path for the Automobiles folder.
-For example, `/content/dam/automobile`
+2. Click Filters and define the folder path for the `automobile` folder.
+For example, `/content/dam/multiple-assets/automobile`
+Select the folder from the path and navigate to the required folder if you want to search within the specific folder.
-3. Select Files from the drop-down list to display all files with the keyword classic car.
+3. Select Files from the drop-down list to display all files with the keyword `classic car`.

 ![Search using files and folders](assets/files-folders.png)